-Although challenging to reach, it’s one of the most unique campsites I’ve stayed at.
+Although challenging to reach, it’s one of the most unique campsites I’ve stayed in.
 The views of Nanga Parbat are unreal.
 You can also do a day hike from the Fairy Meadows campsite to Nanga Parbat base camp.

-Skardu District is the base camp for some of the world’s highest mountain peaks including K2.
+Skardu District is the base camp for some of the world’s highest mountain peaks, including K2.
 Another attraction is Deosai National Park, a 4,114-metre high wonderland rich in flora and fauna.

 Karimabad (Hunza Valley)

 Karimabad is the capital of Hunza valley, a mountainous valley in the Gilgit-Baltistan region that is often called heaven on earth.
 Once you see Hunza Valley, it’s not hard to understand how it got that title.

 Two of the best viewpoints for enjoying Hunza Valley are Eagles Nest and Baltit Fort.

 Baltit Fort is not only good for views but has an interesting history.
 This fairy-tale-like fort was built in the 8th Century BC on top of a hill overlooking Karimabad.
 You can get guided tours inside the fort, where you can learn about its history and glimpse how they used to live.